ethereum/ethereum-org-website/docs/event-tracking.md

 - clicks
 - downloads
+- site searches
-- Popup viewed
+- popups viewed/dismissed
-- Form field abandons
+- form fields abandoned
-- Scrolling down a page
+- scroll behavior down a page

 This data can be later used to decide whether a feature is being used or is underperforming.

+It's helpful to ask yourself how the results of what we track and measure might influence our decision making.
+If measuring something won't help us make concrete product decisions, it's probably not worth tracking.

 # How to name events?

+Broadly, events should be grouped by specific topic (e.g. L2 page external links, selected bridge, selected cex).

 ## Each event comprises of 4 hierarchical values: